Cheeky Heating, Cooling & Plumbing Blog: Posts Tagged ‘Heating’

 When to Replace Your HVAC System

 Even if you follow these tips and take good care of your HVAC system, eventually it will need to be replaced, but when?
 If you’re approaching the projected end of life for the unit, you can’t go wrong replacing it because you will be saving money with the new, more energy efficient replacement.
 But if you want to prolong the system as long as possible, contract with a reliable home services company for your annual tune-ups and then ask the HVAC tech for their input on when to replace.
+If you’re unsure, here are signs your furnace may need repair or even replacement.
 Be honest with them about the maintenance you’ve carried out on the unit—even if that means confessing that sometimes you didn’t replace the air filter for a season or two.
 Hopefully you can get to know the techs from the home services company and get to where you can trust their input on when to replace your furnace or air conditioner.

 Summary